 A hot bowl of soup is a wonderful way to begin a Chinese meal.
 The recipes can range from very basic to somewhat complex, but even the simplest are satisfying and impressive.
 Egg drop soup, for example, has just 3 ingredients: broth, egg, and scallions, and is finished in only a few steps.
 Wonton soup, on the other hand, does take a bit more time and ingredients; however, once you've made the wontons, all you need to do is simmer them in the broth with some green onion.
 If you are a fan of spice, try a hot and sour soup, featuring interesting ingredients like black fungus or lily buds.

-Easy Chinese Egg Drop Soup Recipe
+Watch Now: Easy Chinese Egg Drop Soup Recipe

 Appetizers and Dim Sum